bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 * `BranchModel` is active infrastructure used by `branch_site`; the previous proposal to delete it is obsolete.
 * The special `MixtureModel` binding category and `mmm` representation have been removed.
-* `calc-properties`, `alignment-draw`, and `bp-analyze` already provide a usable mean-property workflow. `alignment-draw` already has property selection, color scales, ranges, and tooltips.
+* `character-properties`, `alignment-draw`, and `bp-analyze` now provide posterior mean, standard deviation, median, text-report, and interactive ranked-column views.
 * Tool tests are now declarative test directories enumerated separately by Meson.
 New `statreport` or `alignment-draw` cases should use that format instead of adding Python test methods or executables.
 * The documentation already describes the fixed-topology requirement, model-indicator fields, and